The Search aspect of Business Directory is broken into two parts:

 How Quick Search Works

-The Quick Search Box is the search on the front page of your directory (typically).
+The Quick Search box is the search box on the front page of your directory (typically).
 It uses a keyword search function, and it will search only the titles of the listings by default.
-If no fields are selected, the following fields will be searched in Quick Searches: Business Name, Short Business Description, Long Business Description.
+If no fields are selected, the following fields will be searched in Quick Searches: Listing Title, Short Description (as excerpt), and Description (as content).

-You can set this feature to search for data in additional fields by making those selections under Directory → Settings → Listings→ Searching (your list of available fields may look different from mine):
+You can set this feature to search for data in additional fields by making those selections under Directory → Settings → Listings→ Searching (your list of available fields may look different from the ones pictured):

 A best practice would be to choose only those fields to search where you think the most relevant search terms will be located.
 Usually, those are long and short description boxes, as well as the title.

-Choosing too many fields for inclusion in Quick Search can result in very slow search performance.
+Choosing too many fields for inclusion in Quick Search can slow search performance.